ShepherdOnline/ShepherdOnline/_drafts/2016-12-28-nominations-for-shepherd-maple-syrup-festival-parade-marshall-being-accepted-until-january-9.md

 categories:
   - Community
 ---
-The Shepherd Maple Syrup Festival committee is accepting nominations for the 2017 Shepherd Ma
+The Shepherd Maple Syrup Festival committee is accepting nominations from the community for parade marshall until January 9.